We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Kids will love the device’s interchangeable accessories, while parents will appreciate parental control settings and a protected Kid View home screen.

-The Ace 3 is also heavily rubberized and exceptionally durable, which is helpful if it’s dropped.
-It also offers up to 8 days of battery life.
+The Ace 3 is heavily rubberized and exceptionally durable, which is helpful if it’s dropped.
+It offers up to 8 days of battery life.

-The tracker comes in three bright and fun colorways, including a special addition Minions Yellow.
+The tracker comes in three bright and fun colorways, including special-edition Minions Yellow.

-Curious how all of the Fitbit products compare?
-The chart below highlights the key features the 7 available Fitbit models:
+Curious how all the Fitbit products compare?
+The chart below highlights the key features of these six Fitbit models:

 Keep in mind the prices listed above reflect the current list price and may vary by retailer.